spatie/laravel-translatable/README.md

 ### Fallback callback

 You can setup a fallback callback that is called when a translation key is missing/not found.
-Setting such a callback doesn't affect fallback behaviour, but let you execute some custom code like logging something or contact a remote service for example.
+Setting such a callback doesn't affect fallback behaviour and doesn't need fallback to be enabled.
+It just lets you execute some custom code like logging something or contact a remote service for example.

 You need to set it up in `config/translatable.php`: